yairm210/Unciv/README.md

 It means paying money to Apple, yet another release path, and since I don't have an IOS device it means I can't test it properly.

-## How come this isn't working on my Raspberry Pi?

-LibGDX doesn't work on Raspberry, and so neither does Unciv.

-If you're really invested, I'd be thrilled if you could make it work - this seems to be possible, see https://github.com/chrishumphreys/LIbGDX-Pi for his detailed instructions

 ## How can I learn to play?
 Where's the wiki?

 All the tutorial information is available in-game at menu > civilopedia > tutorials